-In its second year, DELTA provided funding for seven projects, which were selected from a highly competitive field of 43 proposals.
-Each of the funded projects will deploy innovative uses of digital technology to enhance the university’s teaching and learning enterprise for a wide variety of populations, including Johns Hopkins graduate students, undergraduates, faculty, and patients.
+In its third year, DELTA provided funding for six projects, which were selected from a competitive field of 38 proposals.
+Each of the funded projects will deploy innovative uses of digital technology to enhance the university’s teaching and learning enterprise for a wide variety of populations, including Johns Hopkins graduates, undergraduates, faculty, patients, and the general public.

-Principal investigator: John Muschelli of the School of Public Health
+Principal Investigators: Carrie Wright, Stephanie Hicks, Leah Jager, Margaret Taub and John Muschelli of the Bloomberg School of Public Health

 Office of the Provost